top of page

 if you are worried, talk to someone.

-Reach out to ACT Early or if you prefer, contact Exit Family Support at: info@exithate.org and we will get back in touch with you as soon as we can.
+Reach out to ACT Early or if you prefer to talk to someone with lived experience, contact Exit Family Support at: info@exithate.org and we will get back in touch with you as soon as we can.

 The Dangers